Vikings: Longtime LB Chad Greenway to announce retirement

 EDEN PRAIRIE, Minn.
-(AP) -- Longtime Minnesota Vikings linebacker Chad Greenway is retiring.
+(AP) -- After 11 seasons, 1,334 tackles, two Pro Bowls and an incalculable amount of work in the community, longtime Minnesota Vikings linebacker Chad Greenway has decided to retire.

-The team says Greenway will announce his retirement at a news conference Tuesday at Vikings headquarters.
+Greenway will hold a news conference on Tuesday to make his announcement official, the Vikings announced on Monday.
+The 34-year-old leaves the Vikings as the fourth-leading tackler in franchise history, no small task for a team that prides itself on defense.

-The 34-year-old Greenway played 11 seasons and appeared in 156 career games with 144 starts for Minnesota.
-He ranks fourth in franchise history with 1,334 career tackles.
+The native of Mount Vernon, South Dakota was a star linebacker at Iowa before becoming the first pick made under the guidance of owners Zygi and Mark Wilf.

-The native of Mount Vernon, South Dakota, was chosen in the first round, 17th overall, in the 2006 draft out of Iowa.
-Greenway was the first draft pick under the leadership of the Wilf family and ownership group.
+Greenway played in 156 games and made 144 starts after the Vikings chose him with the 17th selection in the first round of the 2006 draft.
+He missed his entire rookie season with a knee injury, but rebounded to become a team leader in the locker room and one of the most dependable players on the defense.

-Greenway made two Pro Bowls and had 18 sacks, 11 interceptions, eight forced fumbles and 11 fumble recoveries.
-He has been a team leader for most of his stay with the Vikings.
+He was voted the team's defensive MVP three times and is tied with middle linebacker Scott Studwell for most consecutive seasons leading the team in tackles with six.

 ---